waku-org/docs.waku.org/docs/overview/concepts/transports.md

 title: Transports in Waku
 ---

-Transports facilitate the movement of data packets over a network as they define the rules and protocols for establishing connections between members.
-They provide the necessary mechanisms and protocols to ensure the efficient transmission, routing, and delivery of these packets across the network.
+Transports help move data packets across a network by establishing connections between members.
+They define the rules and protocols to ensure efficient network transmission, routing, and data delivery.

-Waku is a transport-agnostic framework that allows developers to choose and support multiple protocols according to their specific requirements.
+Waku is a transport-agnostic framework that allows developers to choose and support multiple protocols according to their requirements.
 For Waku nodes, the following transports are recommended:

 - **TCP:** By default, Waku nodes utilize TCP for communication.
 Service nodes should employ TCP for listening to and connecting with other nodes.
 - **Secure WebSocket:** In browser environments, secure WebSocket is used.
 Service nodes are encouraged to set up SSL certificates to enable incoming connections from browsers and serve them securely.